vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 If you have multiple sub-domains configured in your Avi cloud, use this knob to specify the default sub-domain.
 This is used to generate the FQDN for the Service of type loadbalancer.
 If unspecified, the behavior works on a sorting logic.
 The first sorted sub-domain in chosen, so we recommend using this parameter if you want to be in control of your DNS resolution for service of type LoadBalancer.

+**Note:** This flag will be deprecated in a future release; use [NetworkSettings.defaultDomain](#NetworkSettingsdefaultDomain) instead.
+If both NetworkSettings.defaultDomain and L4Settings.defaultDomain are set, then NetworkSettings.defaultDomain will be used.

 ### L4Settings.autoFQDN